PoESkillTree/PoESkillTree/README.md

 ---
 If you have settings and/or saved builds you want to keep when updating do this:

-1. Follow the first three steps above
+1. Follow the first three steps under *Install*
 2. Now either unzip to same directory and overwrite everything.
 Or choose a new location and then copy over PersistentData.xml

 If you are using a version that still uses the savedBuilds file, just copy that over to the new version and the program will migrate all saves to PersistentData.xml